 Caring for aging parents is a burden and dilemma for millions.
 We all have to work out our own decisions on this matter.
 Many have praised me for these sacrifices.
 I marvel at their amazement at my dedication.
 After all, this is my mother that we’re talking about.
 Of course I’m going to do whatever I need to do for her.
 That’s loyalty.
 That’s family.

 It’s not that she and I have been exceedingly close over the years.
-On the contrary, we’ve always been rather distant cordial, caring, but not that sort of idealized lovey-dovey mother-son relationship.
+On the contrary, we’ve always had a rather distant cordial, caring relationship.
+Not the sort of idealized lovey-dovey mother-son relationship.

 But that doesn’t matter, she is still my Mom, and this is my obligation.

-There are other alternatives that would give your mom some socialization such as: adult day care for example and other community resources.
+There are other alternatives that would give your mom some socialization.
+Adult day care, for example.
+Take time to explore other community resources.
 Please contact me and we can discuss some other options further.
-You are dealing with so many, and grief may be one.
-Click here to assess if you are grieving
+You are dealing with so many emotions.
+Grief may be one.
+Click here to assess if you are grieving.

 Thank you for posting Harvey.
 You have a right to good health and a life.
 There is life after care giving.
 You must prepare for it now.